Memorandum D18-4-1: Select Luxury Items Tax on Importation

 Luxury tax not payable on importation

-50. To account for subject vehicles, aircraft or vessels where the importer or goods meet one the exception conditions mentioned above and the luxury tax is not payable on the importation, the importer must insert dummy classification number 0000.9999.69 on a separate line below the one for the goods and include the appropriate excise tax code in field 34.
-This code is based on the exception being claimed and indicates why the luxury tax is not payable (see table below for a list of applicable excise tax codes when an exception is being claimed).
-The luxury tax amount is entered as $0 in field 40.
+51. To account for subject vehicles, aircraft or vessels where the importer or goods meet one the exception conditions mentioned above, when the luxury tax is not payable on the importation and when the goods are not subject to excise taxes, the importer must select the appropriate excise tax code in the CAD.
+This code is based on the luxury tax exception being claimed and indicates why the luxury tax is not payable (see table below for a list of applicable excise tax codes when an exception is being claimed).

 This example corresponds to the same scenario as Example 1, with a subject vehicle that has a value for duty of $395,900 and attracts a 6.1% customs duty rate, a $4,000 green levy rate, and a $100 air conditioners excise tax.
 In this case however, the importer is a registered vendor and is not subject to the luxury tax at the time of importation.